XiovV/dokkup/README.md

 Stop job summary:

 NAME     IMAGE                    GROUP
-test     crccheck/hello-world     local
+demo     crccheck/hello-world     labs

 Node statuses:

-NAME          STATUS     CONTAINERS     PURGE localNode     ONLINE     2/2            false
+NAME     STATUS     CONTAINERS     PURGE lab1     ONLINE     2 -> 0         false
+lab2     ONLINE     2 -> 0         false

 Are you sure you want to proceed? (y/n)
 ```

 The CLI tool will show how many containers it's going to stop.
-Keep in mind that this will not remove the containers, it will only stop them.
-If you wish to remove the containers as well, take a look at the next chapter.
+Keep in mind that this will not remove the containers, it will only stop them (the PURGE flag is set to false).
+If you wish to remove the containers as well, take a look at [Remove/purge](#removepurge-a-job).

 ## Remove/purge a job
 If you wish to completely remove a job from your cluster of servers, you can do so with the `dokkup stop job --purge demo.yaml`: